-Certain supplements, like gamma-aminobutyric acid (GABA) can help you take charge of your sleep patterns and get back to feeling like your best self, both physically and mentally.
+Certain supplements, like gamma-aminobutyric acid (GABA) can help you take charge of your sleep patterns.
+So, let’s explore what GABA is and its relationship to your body’s many functions.

 Key Takeaways